brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 In the source section, it is also possible to define some options, delcared in the syntax ``option = value``.
 The following options are supported:

+* ``build_condition``: a condition which must be True to allow configure and build steps, otherwise they will be skipped.
+The condition is evaluated in **python language**, and is otherwise free: it may typically be used to restrict build to certain systems or hostnames, some dates, etc.
 * ``revision_control``: ``ON`` (default) or ``OFF``.
 If enabled, revision control systems (*svn*, *git*) will be used to update the sources.
 If OFF, the sources directory will be left as is as a fixed sources tree.
 * ``default_steps``: steps performed for this build directory when bv_maker is invoked without specifying steps (typically just ``bv_maker``).
 Defaults to: ``sources``.